SUNY-Plattsburgh-CSC-KWM/simple-shape-editor-Nishankhadgi/Readme.md

 * Other required attribute (like "r" for circle radius, "height" and "width" for rectangles)
 * Shape's fill color
 * Shape's ID (recommend using "id"+n, where n is the nth shape created)
-* Element in the DOM
+* Element in the DOM (you should create the shapes using createElementNS() and assign the ID you generate.
+That allows you to link the shapes in the DOM with the entries in this data structure.

 A similar data structure for the commands.